International and domestic aviation connects Australians with each other and with the rest of the world. It is also central to the Australian economy.

 Information about schemes that apply to cargo to be carried on an aircraft from anywhere in Australia.

-This section provides information on the National Airspace Policy Statement, the National Airspace System (NAS), the Airspace Policy Act 2007 and other related documents.
+This section provides information on the Australian Airspace Policy Statement, the National Airspace System (NAS), the Airspace Act 2007 and other related documents.

 Information on the Government's policies relating to international aviation.